Skip to content

 The other was up big in year two, down 40% in year three, then clawed back.
 Same ending value.
 Very different journey.

-The second investor had to hold through the part where their brain was screaming at them to act.
-Sat in meetings pretending to focus while mentally calculating what they'd "lost."
+The second investor had to hold through the part where action felt urgent.
+Sat in meetings pretending to focus while mentally calculating what had been "lost."
 Answered questions from family.
 Resisted the urge to make it stop, every day, for months.

 On a spreadsheet those paths look equivalent.
 In a life, not even close.